-As a 10th grade math teacher in Athens, Georgia, Elesha Coons’ job is more than a paycheck; it’s her purpose.
-Elesha (BSED ’14) is committed to youth empowerment and making a change both inside and outside of the classroom.
-Outside the classroom, Elesha hosts youth conferences that promote identity, purpose, unity and service through her organization, Don’t Lose Yourself, Inc. Inside the classroom, she empowers her students by making math both engaging and accessible.
-She uses mathematical discourse to develop students’ conceptual understanding of mathematics so they can confidently pursue their dreams, regardless of their backgrounds.
+As a 10th grade math teacher, content lead, and new teacher coordinator in Athens, Georgia, Elesha Coons’ job is more than a paycheck; it’s her purpose.
+Elesha (BSED ’14) is committed to youth empowerment.
+Outside the classroom, Elesha hosts youth conferences that promote identity, purpose, unity and service through her organization, Don’t Lose Yourself, Inc. Inside the classroom, she empowers her students by making math engaging and accessible.
+She uses mathematical discourse to develop students’ conceptual understanding of mathematics and higher-order thinking skills so they can confidently pursue their dreams, regardless of their backgrounds.

 An alumna of the University of Georgia, Elesha takes pride in the “cutting-edge” learning experience she received from the College of Education (COE).
 Describing it as “rich with innovative ideas about math education,” she recognizes she is able to give her students a similar experience, as a result of the quality of education she received and the support of those who give to the university.
 For these reasons – and as a thank you for the scholarship support she received as a student –she donates to the COE’s 1908 Club, a recurring gift club that supports education majors who are facing financial obstacles to earning their degrees.